mikhailkazagashev/zmqhb/README.md

 You should see client-server communication log in the terminal.
 Press Enter in server command line to send stop instruction to client.

+The aplications read corresponsing keys from the source directory.

 Run in docker containers
 ==========
 Build image: